fabianmartins/alienattack.workshop/README.md

 ## Preparing the environment

+### Minimum requirements
+* You must have a computer (For a better experience, don't use tablets or smartphones)
+* Internet access
+* A browser: **Firefox** or **Chrome**.
+Don't use Safari, [Internet Explorer](https://www.zdnet.com/article/microsoft-security-chief-ie-is-not-a-browser-so-stop-using-it-as-your-default/) or Microsoft Edge
+* Desire to learn
+* Attention to the instructions

 ### prepACTIVITY 1 - Cloud9 - Create your environment

 #### STEP 1 - Access your account